-Michael Cohen, Deputy Title IX Coordinator (Office: 828-884-8366; Cell: 828-507-2712; Email: cohenmw@brevard.edu)
+(Office: 828-884-8366; Cell: 828-507-2712; Email: cohenmw@brevard.edu)

 Report to a Responsible Employee.
 All reports made to a Responsible Employee will be referred to the Title IX Coordinator for assessment.
-A Responsible Employee who receives a report must report all relevant details about the alleged committing the alleged misconduct, any other students involved in the alleged misconduct.

-misconduct to the Title IX Coordinator, including the date, time, and location of the alleged misconduct; and the names of the person who provided the report, the individual who experienced the alleged misconduct, the individual(s) accused of
+A Responsible Employee who receives a report must report all relevant details about the alleged misconduct to the Title IX Coordinator, including the date, time, and location of the alleged misconduct; and the names of the person who provided the report, the individual who experienced the alleged misconduct, the individual(s) accused of committing the alleged misconduct, any other students involved in the alleged misconduct.